Thousand-year Rose: Rose

 In traditional Austrian folk medicine the rose hips have been used to make a tea for treatment of viral infections and disorders of the kidneys and urinary tract.
 The mature rose is also attractive to wildlife, various insects and serves as a shelter for nesting birds.
 The birds eat the hips in the winter.

 The rose blossoms usually survive for around a fortnight and appear toward the end of May but this can vary slightly according to weather conditions.
 The flowers have a pale, very light pink colour with a slight white colouring in the middle and they are of a medium size.
 The flowers have a rather light fragrance.
 The five petals of the flowers are weakly undulated.
 The leaves are shiny dark-green on the upper side and hairless on the underside.
 The rose hips are oval and quite elongated and of a bright medium reddish colouring.
 The thorns are of medium density and size.

-In 1945 during the Second World war Allied bombs devastated the cathedral, but the rosebush survived; the parts of the plant above the ground were damaged but the roots remained alive under the ruins, and the hardy rose regrew.
+In 1945 during the Second World war Allied bombs devastated the cathedral, but the rosebush survived.
+The parts of the plant above the ground were damaged but the roots survived beneath the ruins, and the hardy rose regrew and blossomed again.

-Not all roses are so durable; the longest living rose bushes are mostly categorised as wild roses.
+Not all roses are so durable; the longest living rose bushes are mostly categorized as wild roses.
 Garden roses and other rose cultivars may have a much shorter lifespan of only a couple of hundred years.
 The tea rose has the shortest lifespan: it might not survive more than thirty to fifty years.

 History of the settings

 After the Duchy of Saxony had been conquered by the Frankish Kingdom, Emperor Charlemagne in 800 founded a missionary diocese at his Eastphalian court in Elze (Aula Caesaris), a town in the district of Hildesheim, in Lower Saxony, Germany, about 19 km west of Hildesheim.
 He dedicated the missionary diocese to Saints Peter and Paul; it became the origin of the Bishopric of Hildesheim.
 His son, King Louis the Pious, relocated the episcopal bishopric to Hildesheim in 815, dedicated to the Assumption of Mary, which is celebrated on 15 August.

 Thus, Hildesheim, one of the oldest cities in Northern Germany, became the seat of the Bishopric of Hildesheim in 815.
 The settlement with the cathedral developed quickly into a town which was given market rights by King Otto III in 983.

 About fifty years after the diocese's establishment, the first large cathedral was ready.
-Also a monastery was built during this time by the Benedictine monk Saint Altfrid or Altfrid of Hildesheim, who became Bishop of Hildesheim and founded Essen Abbey, mentioned by the Hildesheim Chronicle.
-The cathedral was ruined by WWII bombings, but the rose survived.
+During this time a monastery was also built by the Benedictine monk Saint Altfrid or Altfrid of Hildesheim, who became Bishop of Hildesheim and founded Essen Abbey, mentioned by the Hildesheim Chronicle.